 What are ‘new’ A levels?

-Other subjects on the course offer at Hackney New Sixth Form will have new specifications by the time the Sixth Form opens in September 2018 in the following subjects: Government & Politics, Music, and Modern Foreign Languages.
+Other subjects on the course offer at Hackney New Sixth Form will have new specifications by the time the Sixth Form opens in September 2018 in the following subjects: Government & Politics, Geography, Music, and Modern Foreign Languages.
 Mathematics and Further Mathematics will have new specifications for teaching in 2019.
 We also envisage expanding our curriculum offer to include more subjects and greater choice for students.
 However, there is real growth in ‘facilitating’ subjects as Russell Group universities increasingly seek high grades in the more traditional academic subjects an entry requirement.

 What are ‘facilitating’ subjects?